kdani3/diy-lovebox/README.md

-# Django Lovebox Docker
+# Diy Lovebox
 Hey, this project is about a diy version of the known lovebox gadget for your loved ones!
-It runs on a docker container to be as portable as possible and also an esp8266 with a tft display and a servo.
+It runs on a docker container running a django framework to be as portable as possible and also an esp8266 with a tft display and a servo.

 1.To get started clone the repo and unzip it</br>